A Weiss-Williams theorem for spaces of embeddings and the homotopy type of spaces of long knots: Involutions in algebraic K -theory

 \begin{notn} ($i$) For $M$ a compact (smooth) manifold and $\iota: P\subset M$ a compact submanifold, recall from Notation \ref{FEBorthfunctorsnotn} the definitions of the $C_2$-spectra $\Hsp(M)$, the \textbf{$h$-cobordism spectrum} of $M$, and $\CEsp(P,M)$, the \textbf{concordance embedding spectrum} of $\iota:P\xhookrightarrow{}M$.
 We refer to their involutions by $\tau_{WW}$, for Weiss--Williams.

 ($ii$) Given a space $X$ and a spherical fibration $\xi$ over $X$ equipped with a section, Vogell defined in \cite[p.
-300]{VogellInvolution} an involution $\tau_\xi$ on\footnote{Vogell defined $\tau_\xi$ on the $A$-theory space $A(X)$, but this involution can be upgraded to $\Asp(X)$ by specifying it on the Waldhausen category of retractive spaces over $X$ "with $\xi$-duality" and appealing to the definition of algebraic $K$-theory via the $S_\bullet$-construction.} $\Asp(X)$ by means of Spanier--Whitehead duality with respect to the Thom spectrum of $\xi$; we will write $\Asp(X;\xi)$ for the corresponding $C_2$-spectrum.
-Under the well-known splitting
+300]{VogellInvolution} an involution $\tau_\xi$ on\footnote{Vogell defined $\tau_\xi$ on the $A$-theory space $A(X)$, but this involution can be upgraded to $\Asp(X)$ by specifying it on the Waldhausen category of retractive spaces over $X$ ``with $\xi$-duality'' and appealing to the definition of algebraic $K$-theory via the $S_\bullet$-construction.} $\Asp(X)$ by means of Spanier--Whitehead duality with respect to the Thom spectrum of $\xi$; we will write $\Asp(X;\xi)$ for the corresponding $C_2$-spectrum.
+When $\xi= \epsilon:= X\times S^0$ is the trivial $0$-dimensional sphere bundle, $\tau_\epsilon$ fits in a commutative square